Search the Health Library

 - Program of All-inclusive Care for the Elderly (PACE)

-- Skilled home care, assisted living, and long-term care
+- Skilled home health care, assisted living, and long-term care

 - Guided care

-- Models of multidisciplinary care for patients with dementia
+- Models of multidisiplinary care for people with dementia

 National PACE Association Research Committee